Status: 07/27/2022 11:54 p.m

 Wendie Renard cheers – it’s 1-1

-France takes over after an hour
+France takes over following an hour

 The French women gradually became overweight.
 And opportunities.
 In the 63rd minute, Diani beat Hendrich in the penalty area and put the ball on for Selma Bacha, who threw the ball in the head of Hendrich, who had hurried back.

-And the corner that followed was also dangerous: for the first time, Wendie Renard, who was extremely strong in the air, could not be defended.
+And the corner that followed was also dangerous: for the first time, Wendie Renard, who was extremely strong in the air, might not be defended.
 Frohms had to parry her header spectacularly.
 Four minutes later, Diani was unable to capitalize on a major mistake by Hegering.

 Pure energy: Popp heads it 2-1